afisch710/alexfischman.dev/content/blog/2025-06-26-how-i-built-my-personal-website.md

 ### Blog Stack

 When it comes to my blog, I initially was a little unsure of what route to go.
 Yes I am a developer, but I don't have much interest in the overhead of building new React components for every blog post.
-I hope to establish a somewhat regular posting cadence and would prefer a lighterweight way to write a blog post and publish it.
+I hope to establish a somewhat regular posting cadence and would prefer a lightweight way to write a blog post and publish it.

 I equally didn't have a lot of interest in building out my own micro-service supported backend to host and serve content.
 It would have been a reinvention of many wheels and my time could be better spent elsewhere.

-I did look at out of box solutions such as Netlify which would enable content storage in Github wrapped in some nice UX for management.
+I did look at out-of-the-box solutions such as Netlify which would enable content storage in Github wrapped in some nice UX for management.
 Through prototyping though I discovered it felt a bit clunky and also a bit unnecessary for me.
 For a multi-authored blog full of non-developer writers, it is a good solution.
 But as the sole author of this and as a developer, it's a lot of overhead.

 I found myself in search of a lightweight, git-managed, developer-friendly solution that doesn't fully exist in the wild so I decided to have a little fun and craft my own.